Akankshapilli/CodersCave-UIUX-Tasks/README.md

 Contact Information: If you have any questions or need further clarification, you can reach out to me via my email: akankshapilli08@gmail.com.

-Acknowledgments: Thank you for the opportunity to participate in the EvolveIntern Internship program.
+Acknowledgments: Thank you for the opportunity to participate in the CodersCave Internship program.
 I look forward to any feedback and guidance provided.
 Feel free to explore the repository and reach out if you have any questions or feedback.
 Happy designing!

 Best regards, Akanksha Pilli